firezdog/webpack/Readme.md

 * style-loader and css-loader (npm install --save-dev) -- they both do work -- test for '.css' ending.
 * webpack is turning our css into javascript (with css-loader) and then injects it into the DOM (with style-loader)
 * laoders load in reverse order -- so we put our css-loader at the end of the array, then style-loader to inject it
+* adding sass: test for ".scss" and "npm install sass-loader node-sass webpack --save-dev"
+* overriding bootstrap: install bootstrap and import the bootstrap scss into main.scss.
+Then you can change variables e.g. $primary (note that the variable has to be defined before the import)